 3D Particle Tracking Velocimetry (3D PTV)

 3D-PTV allows characterizing 3D flow field in a Lagrangian frame of reference.
 The technique has been developed and optimized in collaboration with OpenPTV.
 The apparatus uses a view splitter which produces four different views of an interrogation volume, which are captured with a high-resolution and highly-sensitive camera.
 We are using 3D-PTV in fundamental Fluid Mechanic applications such as turbulent jets, flow around structures and biological species.
 Figures 1-3 show an example of 3D-PTV setup in the RE-TE-G Jet flume and Figure 4 shows a set of particle trajectories in the intermediate region of a circular jet flow.
-Figure 5 shows a snapshot of the flow induced by a jellyfish.

 Video 1: The JoVE video article on turbulent jets (Kim J-T., Kim D., Liberzon A., and Chamorro L.P.
 (2015) J Visual Exp.)